brandonhorst/app.lacona/faq.md

 title: Frequently Asked Questions
 ---

-### How do I use Lacona?

-Lacona is designed to be powerful, but easy-to-use.
-Check out the [Usage Guide](/guide) for useful tips.

----

 ### What is Lacona Pro? {#pro}

 Lacona Pro unlocks new features, including integrations with great 3rd-party Mac apps.
 It is available for a small subscription which supports continued Lacona development.